Beyond-jQuery/book/manuscript/events.md

 3. All `<img>` elements have loaded.
 4. All `<iframe>` elements have fully loaded.

-jQuery provides an alias for the "load" event, similar to other many other DOM events:
+jQuery provides an alias for the "load" event, similar to many other DOM events:

 {title="determine when a page has loaded - jQuery", lang=javascript}
 ~~~~~~~